-Each probationary faculty member in the Pott College of Science, 1.
-Engineering, and Education will be evaluated (see General University Probationary Period and Evaluation Timelines section below) by a personnel committee consisting of at least three tenured faculty members.
-This personnel committee will be selected by the chair of the probationary faculty's' home department.
+1. A personnel committee consisting of at least three tenured faculty members will evaluate each probationary faculty member in the Pott College of Science, Engineering, and Education (see General University Probationary Period and Evaluation Timelines section below).
+The chair of the probationary faculty's home department will select this personnel committee.
 The three tenured faculty on the personnel committee will be selected from those within the home department, but under circumstances when the number of available tenured faculty is less than three, tenured faculty from other departments within the Pott College may be selected with approval from the dean.
 If there is an insufficient number of tenured faculty available within the Pott College, or the probationary faculty's discipline warrants, one or more committee members may be selected by the chair from outside the Pott College with dean approval.
 Should a tenured faculty member within the home department become available, the chair has the option to replace any committee member from outside the home department with this tenured faculty member.

-- Using the evaluation timeline below (see General University 2.
-Probationary Period and Evaluation Timelines General evaluation timeline section below), the personnel committee will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
+- 2. Using the evaluation timeline below (see General University Probationary Period and Evaluation Timelines General evaluation timeline section below), the personnel committee will review the evaluee's academic accomplishments in the areas of teaching, scholarship and professional activity, and service.
 Following this review, the committee will forward its written evaluation and recommendations to the department chair for consideration.
 The department chair will independently review the evaluee in the areas of teaching, scholarship and professional activity, and service.
 Following this review, the department chair will forward his/her written evaluation and recommendations, along with the personnel committee evaluation and recommendation to the dean for consideration.
 The dean will independently review the evaluee in the areas of teaching, scholarship and professional activity, and service.
-The dean will forward his/her written evaluation and recommendation, along with the chair and personnel committee reviews to the provost and vice president for Academic Affairs for consideration. - 3.
-For each evaluation, the personnel committee and department chair will send a letter to the evaluee to convey the annual evaluation results.
+The dean will forward his/her written evaluation and recommendation, along with the chair and personnel committee reviews to the Provost for consideration. - 3.
+For each evaluation, the personnel committee and department chair will send a letter to the evaluee to convey the evaluation results.
 Letters must provide feedback to the evaluee on his/her progress to date in the areas of teaching, scholarship and professional activity, and service.
 Separate paragraphs must address each of these three areas of faculty endeavor and comment on strengths and/or weaknesses evident in each.
 Suggestions for addressing any deficiencies noted in any area should be included.
-Also, the letter should include a summary paragraph indicating the recommendation to the dean regarding the candidate's reappointment or tenure, as appropriate.
+Also, the letter should include a summary paragraph indicating the recommendation to the department chair regarding the candidate's reappointment or tenure, as appropriate.
 The committee and department chair will provide an opportunity to meet with the candidate to discuss the evaluation results; however, meetings may not substitute for the written evaluation letters.
 A copy of the committee and department chair letters to the evaluee will be included in the candidate's personnel file.
 At the beginning of each academic year, the dean will announce dates when committee and department chair evaluations and recommendations will be due.

 4. The dean will review the evaluee in the areas of teaching, scholarship and professional activity, and service.
-In addition, the dean will review the committee and department chair evaluations and recommendations, and determine whether or not the evaluee should be recommended to the vice president for Academic Affairs for reappointment and/or tenure.
+In addition, the dean will review the committee and department chair evaluations and recommendations, and determine whether or not the evaluee should be recommended to the Provost for reappointment and/or tenure.
 The dean will send a letter to the evaluee to convey the results of his/her review and recommendations.
 A copy of the dean's letter will be sent to the appropriate department chair.
 In addition, the dean will meet individually with the evaluee to discuss the overall evaluation and, if appropriate, the candidate's progress toward tenure.